NDA-Software/socket-actions/docs/server/action.md

   sent the message. socket: ([ClientSocket](/README.md#common-types)): User identifying socket that can be used to interact with the user that sent the message.

+### OnRunParameters

+This object includes all the informations of ActionParameters and this:

+- respond ((data: DataType) => void): This callback function passed allows the action to send information directly to the user who called the action, this must be the way to communicate with the user when responding to a call through sendRequest as this will send with the data the requestId so that the client knows how to handle the request correctly.
+This can also be used to send information to the user when he uses sendAction.

 ## Optional Overrides